mosearc/smart_lock/README.md

  - [Team Members](#Team-Members)

 ## Description
-The project consists on a microcontroller device handling the mechanism opening and closing a door.
-Its job is to take as input authentication factors with sensors (i.e. RFID scanner for NFC card scan; NUMPAD for PIN or PUK), then contact a remote server on an IP network though WiFi and basing on server response decide if opening the door or not.
-It implements brute force prevention security measures like asking for PUK after 3 wrong PIN insertions.
-Our model allows to have N smart locks all connected to the same server through IP internet: this allows to add/remove/check identities remotely, but also to monitor when and who access any specific door (i.e. NFC cards and PINs can be created/deleted using a simple web app or mobile application; specific doors can be blocked in specific daily hours; etc.)
+The project consists on a microcontroller device handling the mechanism that opens and closes a door.
+Its job is to take as inputs two authentication factors with sensors (i.e. RFID scanner for NFC card scan; NUMPAD for PIN or PUK), then contact a remote server on an IP network though WiFi: basing on server's response, it then decides if opening the door or not.
+Our project also implements brute force prevention security measures, like asking for PUK after 3 wrong PIN insertions.
+Our model could handle N smart locks all connected to the same server through IP internet: this allows to add/remove/check identities remotely, but also to monitor when and who access any specific door (i.e. NFC cards and PINs can be created/deleted using a simple web app or mobile application; specific doors can be blocked in specific daily hours; etc.)
 ## Video
 [![Video](https://img.youtube.com/vi/HvxnWQClJyk/0.jpg)](https://www.youtube.com/watch?v=HvxnWQClJyk)